aspose-page/Aspose.Page-Documentation/net/developer-guide/working-with-ps-document/working-with-images/_index.md

 - for opaque images;
 - for transparent images;

 It was made because PostScript doesn't support transparency, but translucent images, however, can be rendered as a set of fully transparent and fully opaque pixels.
 Such images are called **masks**.
-If we want to see translucent image in PS document as **mask**, that will better reflect transparency of the image, we should do some check and preprocessing of such image.
+If we want to see the translucent image in the PS document as **mask**, that will better reflect the transparency of the image, we should do some checking and preprocessing of such an image.
-The check and the preprocesing require a time.
+The check and the preprocessing require time.
 Therefore, if someone's sure that the image is fully opaque, it is better to use the first method, because it saves execution time.

 The second method recognizes whether the image is fully opaque or fully transparent or translucent.
-If it is fully opaque it is added as the opaque image in the first method, if it is fully transparent it is not added to the document at all, if it is tranclucent image it is added as PostScript image **mask**.
+If it is fully opaque it is added as the opaque image in the first method, if it is fully transparent it is not added to the document at all, if it is the translucent image it is added as a PostScript image **mask**.
 <br>
 <br>
-In the example below we demonstarte how to add fully opaque image.
-Adding of transparent image will be demonstrated in "Working with Transparency" article.
+In the example below we demonstrate how to add a fully opaque image.
+Adding a transparent image will be demonstrated in the "Working with Transparency" article.
 <br>

-In order to add an image to new [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) with Aspose.Page for .NET library in this example we do following steps:
+In order to add an image to a new [PsDocument](https://reference.aspose.com/page/net/aspose.page.eps/psdocument/) with Aspose.Page for .NET library in this example we take the following steps:
-1. Create an output stream for resulting PS file.
+1. Create an output stream for the resulting PS file.
 2. Create [PsSaveOptions](https://reference.aspose.com/page/net/aspose.page.eps.device/pssaveoptions/) object with default options.
-3. Create 1-paged PsDocument with already created output stream and save options.
+3. Create a 1-paged PsDocument with an already created output stream and save options.
-4. Create new graphics state.
+4. Create a new graphics state.
 5. Create **System.Drawing.Bitmap** from image file.
-6. Create necessary transformation for the image.
+6. Create the necessary transformation for the image.
-7. Add the image to PsDocument object.
+7. Add the image to the PsDocument object.
-9. Exit from current graphics state to upper level one.
+9. Exit from the current graphics state to upper level one.
 10. Close the page.
 11. Save the document.